KingIdee/guest-writer/articles/2019-03-04-building-graphql-apis-with-kotlin-and-springboot.markdown

 ### MongoDB
 MongoDB is a non-relational database management system.
 MongoDB is document-oriented and stores data in a [Binary JSON (BSON)](http://bsonspec.org/) manner.
 One of the advantages of this db solution is that it does not have a predefined schema, hence, it is easy to scale overtime.

-You can confirm if you have Mongo installed on your machine by running this:
+You can confirm if you have Mongo installed on your machine by running:

 ```bash
 mongo -version
 ```

-If you don’t have, you can follow [this manual](https://docs.mongodb.com/manual/installation/) to install it.
+If you don’t have it, you can follow [this manual](https://docs.mongodb.com/manual/installation/) to install it.

 ## What you will build